openpatata/openpatata-data/_schemas/docs/mp.md

         * [required] **el** (`string`)

-            A very short description of this link in Greek.
+            A brief description in Greek.

         * [required] **en** (`string`)

-            A very short description of this link in English.
+            A brief description in English.

     * [required] **url** (`string`)